 How Can U.S. News Help You Get a Deal?

-We start by studying thousands of car reviews from America’s top automotive journalists.
-We combine our analysis with quantifiable data about each vehicle’s safety and predicted reliability to create scores that we use to rank vehicles.
-We rank nearly every new car, minivan, SUV, and truck available in dealer showrooms.
-To ensure our impartiality, we do not accept trips or expensive gifts from automakers, and an outside company handles our advertising.
+Our researchers analyze thousands of car reviews from the top automotive journalists in the country.
+We combine that analysis with measurable data about every vehicle’s safety and predicted reliability to form the scores that we use to rank vehicles against their peers.
+You can find nearly every new car, pickup, minivan, and SUV in our new vehicle rankings.
+To ensure that our reviews remain fair and impartial, our staff does not accept trips or expensive gifts from automakers, and an independent company handles the advertising on our site.

-In addition to the overall scores that power our new car rankings, you can compare vehicles side by side using the factors that buyers tell us are critical in their purchase decisions, such as performance, safety, and predicted reliability.
+Our site also features tools that you can use to compare vehicles side by side based on the factors that buyers tell us are critical in their purchase decisions, such as safety, predicted reliability, and vehicle performance.

 What Is a Car Deal?